18th-century London: Demography

 At the beginning of the period, about 500,000 people lived in London.
 By 1713, this number had risen to 630,000; by 1760, it was 740,000, and by the end of the century, it was just over 1 million.
 The average height of a male Londoner was 5 ft 7+1/4 in and the average height of a female Londoner was 5 ft 1+3/4 in.

-Immigrant and disapora communities
+Immigrant and diaspora communities

 African and Afro-Caribbean Londoners

-In 1768, the abolitionist Granville Sharp estimated that there were 20,000 black people in domestic service in London.
+In 1768, the abolitionist Granville Sharp estimated that there were 20,000 Black people in domestic service in London.
 This included some who were enslaved, as evidenced by "for sale" or "runaway" notices in London newspapers.
-In the aftermath of the American Revolutionary War in the 1780s, there was a small influx of black Americans who had fought for the British and were therefore no longer welcome in the United States, many of whom become homeless.
-Some black Londoners became well known through their writings, such as Ignatius Sancho, Olaudah Equiano, Ottobah Cugoano, Robert Wedderburn, Ukawsaw Gronniosaw, Ayuba Suleiman Diallo, and Phillis Wheatley.
-Other famous black figures of the day include the violinist George Bridgetower, the fencing master Julius Soubise, and the aristocrats Dido Belle and William Ansah Sessarakoo.
+In the aftermath of the American Revolutionary War in the 1780s, there was a small influx of Black Americans who had fought for the British and were therefore no longer welcome in the United States, many of whom become homeless.
+Some Black Londoners became well known through their writings, such as Ignatius Sancho, Olaudah Equiano, Ottobah Cugoano, Robert Wedderburn, Ukawsaw Gronniosaw, Ayuba Suleiman Diallo, and Phillis Wheatley.
+Other famous Black Londoners of the day include the violinist George Bridgetower, the fencing master Julius Soubise, and the aristocrats Dido Belle and William Ansah Sessarakoo.